 What is Whiplash?

-Whiplash is one of the most common injuries following an auto accident.
-Although it can occur in other circumstances, it most often occurs during a car accident, specifically rear-end collisions.
+Whiplash is one of the most common injuries following an car accident.
+Although it can occur in other circumstances, it most often occurs during a auto accident, specifically rear-end collisions and can effect everyone in the car.

 Whiplash is a type of neck strain that occurs when the head is jerked forward or backward very quickly.
 The force stretches and can tear the tendons and muscles within your neck, causing severe pain and sometimes permanent neck problems.